EmptyCoffin/fundapps_task/README.md

 The application was written in C# in Visual Studio Code (v1.66.0) with the following extensions; .NET Core Test Explorer (v0.7.7), C# (v1.24.3), C# Extensions (v1.3.1)
 Each project is using NET Core 5.0

-Api Integration tests and Unit tests were used to verify the functionality of the application
+Api interaction and Unit tests were used to verify the functionality of the application

 # Step 1
 Added service and handling for parcel pricing with just dimenions, with unit tests